DTJF/libpruio/src/doc/_4_examples.md

   configures a PruIo instance and draws a continuously updated graph of the analog lines AIN-4 and AIN-7.
 The graph gets updated in one step when one half of the ring buffer is filled.
 By default it creates a full screen window without a frame.
-You can customize the window by setting the size as command line option (ie like `./rb_oszi 640x400` for width = 640 and hight = 400).
+You can customize the window size by setting the size as command line option (ie. like `./rb_oszi 640x400` for width = 640 and hight = 400).

 \Item{Preparation}